What is the difference between a “Long Term Resident” and a “Permanent Resident”?

 If you need any help to get a long term visa or a permanent visa, please contact us.

-One thought on “What is the difference between a “Long Term Resident” and a “Permanent Resident”?
+1 thoughts on “What is the difference between a “Long Term Resident” and a “Permanent Resident”?”